 A new paradise

-I genuinely hope we can find the balance between the open and closed universe, a world where everything is social but where privacy is a choice, so the result will be more of a parallel paradise to enlighten humanity and not a suburb you are too afraid to visit.
+I genuinely hope we can find the balance between the open and closed universe - a world where everything is social but where privacy is a choice.
+So the result will be more of a parallel paradise to enlighten humanity and not a suburb you are too afraid to visit.

 But whatever the result, I'm really in to go for a ride.
 We have exciting times ahead of us!

-As we are slowly approaching the status of a virtual god in the creation of a new parallel universe, the possibility that we already live in a simulation might not be that far off idea after all.
+As we are slowly approaching the status of a virtual god in the creation of a new parallel universe, the possibility that we already live in a simulation might not be that far off an idea after all.